 - Include a copy of his or her military orders; and

-- Return the vehicle within 15 days of the notice.
+- Return the vehicle within 15 days.

 Cell Phone Contract Termination

-- The service member receives military orders to relocate to a place where the service provider does not provide the coverage under the contract; and
+- The service member receives military orders to relocate to a place where the service provider does not provide coverage under the contract; and

 - The service member will be in that location for 90 days or more.

 To terminate the contract, the service member must:

 - Provide written notice of the termination; and